Young Alumni Find Niche in Fashion and Beauty

 crysta pompa

 When Crysta Pompa ’16 first applied to work at the fashion and lifestyle brand, Avon Products, it was for an internship she saw posted to Manhattan’s online career services job board.
-That summer, the newly minted College graduate headed to a two-week training camp in Mexico to begin preparing for an entirely different position: deployment analyst, responsible for managing the distribution of Avon’s fashion and home-related products.
+That summer, the newly minted University graduate headed to a two-week training camp in Mexico to begin preparing for an entirely different position: deployment analyst, responsible for managing the distribution of Avon’s fashion and home-related products.

 She was chosen for the position after a hiring manager came across her resume during the internship application process and felt her experience would be better suited for the full-time job.